drfrostongithub/save-the-icecaps/INSTRUCTIONS.md

 - Excessive abstraction: this is a one-off project, so abstract as much as makes sense to you, but don't over-engineer it; readability is paramount!
 - Backend/implementation: just build the web form; **the "submit" button doesn't need to do anything**.

+---

 Bear in mind, **this test is deliberately open to interpretation**.
 We at Jobilla are a very autonomous team of engineers who are very critical of our own workflow, specifications and practices.
-If you disagree to any part of the test or think there's a better way to do things, *do so*—and tell us about your decisions and why.
+If you disagree to any part of the test specification or think there's a better way to do things, *do so*—and tell us about your decisions and why.

+We recommend leaving a text file in your repository with a compilation of your thought process, concerns, and opinions about **both** the code you wrote and the specification you received.
+Did it all make sense?
+Did you raise your eyebrows at anything?
+Was anything particularly challenging?
+Do you think that Save The Icecaps Inc is a good company to work for?
+Do you think the end user would be happy with what you built?